netng/netng.github.io/_posts/2023-07-05-angular-structural-directive.md

 Angular structural directive:
 - Responsible for the HTML layout
-- Shape or reshaping the DOM structure by adding or removing HTML element
+- Shape or reshaping the DOM structure by adding or removing HTML element dynamicaly
 - Can identity with leading `*` symbol

 Examples of structural directive: